2018 Graduate commencement facts

 Caps and gowns can be purchased from the Cal Student Store, 2495 Bancroft Way.
 Call (510) 229-4703 for more information.

 Commemorative scrolls, not diplomas, are given out at commencement.
-Diplomas will be mailed free of charge, approximately 4 months after the end of the term, to the diploma address supplied by you on Bear Facts.
-If you have any questions or need more information,see the Office of the Registrar's Transcripts & Diplomas page.
+Diplomas will be mailed free of charge, approximately 4 months after the end of the term to your diploma address.
+You can update your diploma address in CalCentral under Profile > Contact Information > Address (click on Add) > Diploma Address.
+If you have any questions or need more information, visit the website for the Office of the Registrar's Transcripts & Diplomas page.
 Please keep in mind that participating in commencement does not guarantee that you will graduate and receive a diploma.

 Transportation to commencement